wangby511/System-Design-Architecture-and-Infra/DDIA/Chapter-9-Consistency-and-Consensus.md

 ![img](https://cdn.jsdelivr.net/gh/lichuang/lichuang.github.io/media/imgs/20190406-ddia-chapter09-consistency-and-consensus/9-9.jpg)

+Two crucial "points of no return": 1.
+When a participant votes yes, it promises that it will definitely be able to commit later (although the coordinator may still choose to abort).
+2. Once the coordinator decides, the decision is irrevocable.

-If the coordinator crashes before it sends each participant commit/abort request, that state is called **in doubt or uncertain**.
+**Coordinator Failure** - If the coordinator crashes before it sends each participant commit/abort request, that state is called **in doubt or uncertain**.
 They can do nothing but stuck waiting until the coordinator recovers and reads the transaction log.
+So the only way is waiting for the coordinator to recover.
+And the coordinator must write its commit or abort decision to a transaction log on disk before sending to participants.
+Any transactions that do not have a commit record are aborted.

 The commit point of 2PC comes down to a regular single-node atomic commit on the coordinator.